decidedlygray/mfa_slipstream_poc/README.md

 Here is an overview of how these pieces fit together:

 <img src="attack_diagram.png" alt="attack diagram overview" width="60%" height="60%">

-For a more detailed code walkthrough please see this blogpost: [MFA Slipstream PoC Walkthrough](http://decidedlygray.com/2017/08/24/mfa-slipstream-phishing-mfa-poc-walkthrough/)

 # Attacker Component Setup - mfa_slipstream.py